Wednesday, August 07, 2024

 The castle at the back of the Silken Thomas pub and restaurant © Eugene Brennan

 My grandparents and family were evacuated off the Curragh during WWII and lived in the tower house at the back of the now Silken Thomas pub/inn.
 As far as I know, this is one of the remaining towers of a more extensive medieval castle, which no longer exists.
 I remember hearing that skeletons were discovered when foundations were being dug for the cinema, the latter now forming part of the Silken Thomas premises.
 When we were young we heard stories about poltergeist activity and paranormal events in the castle.
 According to my father, they had two terrier dogs, which used to bark at blank walls.
 Beds supposedly also used to move and eventually they had to get the place blessed/exorcised, or so the story goes.
 I visited Kildare Cathedral a couple of weeks ago and got talking to someone who was checking that there were no people remaining on the grounds before the gates were locked at closing time.
 I had never been there before, and still haven't seen the inside, although it's primarily a Victorian Gothic Revival structure, only fragments of medieval walls still remaining when it was reconstructed in the 1860s.
-So not terribly interesting from my point of view and just like the legendary Ship of Theseus or Trigger's Broom.
 Anyway this person said she had also heard stories about supernatural happenings (although these could have been due to my stories which I had been posting on social media over the years and had just done the rounds!)

 My grandfather Eugene Brennan in front of the Silken Thomas Castle, circa 1944 © Eugene Brennan